j4100briggs/C177-Final-Project/Vignette.md

 The exact command needed to run this dataset with your program The expected output of running your program using the small dataset.

 This is a series of sample inputs and the outputs they will create when the program is running properly.
-The variables should take their respective places in their equations and produce plots that reflect standard linear, parabolic, or constant mathematical plots.
+The variables should substitute themselves into their respective places in their equations and produce plots that reflect standard linear, parabolic, or constant mathematical plots.

 ## Example 1
 - a=0